tarantool/ansible-cartridge/doc/tgz.md

 All these actions can be disabled.

-Using TGZ package allows to use [multiversion approach](/doc/multiversion.md) that can be helpful to perform rolling update correclty.
+Using TGZ package allows to use [multiversion approach](/doc/multiversion.md) that can be helpful to perform rolling update correctly.
 This approach uses links to specify version of application that is used by each instance.